 All I did was run the twine up and over the bamboo down the length of the trellis every few inches so the sweet peas will have something to hold on to as they grow.

-After I was done I went back and ran twine around the legs near the bottom of the trellis when I realized that there was too big of a space for the little sweet peas to reach the trellis.
+After I was done, I went back and ran twine around the legs near the bottom of the trellis when I realized that there was too big of a space for the little sweet peas to reach the trellis.

-Potting Table
+My Dumpster-Dive Potting Table Win

 You can see the entire transformation of my Upcycled DIY Potting Bench for all the details!